On the Generalized Essential Matrix Correction: An efficient solution to the problem and its applications: Implementation of Our Method

-In addition to the evaluation in terms of deviation from the true generalized essential matrices, we have also compared the proposed method with general optimization techniques as a function of the tolerance in the algorithms.
-We have considered a {\tt Noise Level} of $10^{-1}$ and $5.10^{-1}$, which causes the worst results for {\tt OUR} method when evaluating in terms of deviation from a generalized essential matrix.
-In all results displayed in Fig.~\ref{fig:results_evaluation_tolerance}\subref{fig:results_evaluation_tolerance_speed} and~\ref{fig:results_evaluation_tolerance}\subref{fig:results_evaluation_tolerance_speed_2}, {\tt OUR} method was significantly faster than any other algorithm, despite the fact that, for low levels of tolerance, the number of iterations required by our method being usually higher.
+In addition to the evaluation in terms of deviation from the true generalized essential matrices, we have also compared all the methods with respect to the the tolerance.
+We have considered a {\tt Noise Level} of $10^{-1}$ and $5.10^{-1}$, which causes the worst results for {\tt OUR} method in terms of number of iterations but not in computational speed.
+These results are shown in Fig.~\ref{fig:results_evaluation_tolerance}.
+In Figs.~\ref{fig:results_evaluation_tolerance}\subref{fig:results_evaluation_tolerance_speed} and~\ref{fig:results_evaluation_tolerance}\subref{fig:results_evaluation_tolerance_speed_2}, we can observe that {\tt OUR} is the fastest method and that {\tt so(3)} also performs well.
+In contrast, the method {\tt se(3)} gives the worst results.

-Still regarding the evaluation in terms of {\tt Tolerance}, from Figs.~ \ref{fig:results_evaluation_tolerance}\subref{fig:results_evaluation_tolerance_iter} and~\ref{fig:results_evaluation_tolerance}\subref{fig:results_evaluation_tolerance_iter_2} one can easily see that, in the direct solutions, the number of iterations varies dramatically for different levels of noise.
-While, for {\tt OUR} method, that variation is less significant.
+Still about the evaluation in terms of {\tt Tolerance}, Figs.~ \ref{fig:results_evaluation_tolerance}\subref{fig:results_evaluation_tolerance_iter} and~\ref{fig:results_evaluation_tolerance}\subref{fig:results_evaluation_tolerance_iter_2} show that the number of iterations varies in a similar fashion for all the methods.
+However, while {\tt OUR}, {\tt interior-point}, {\tt sqp}, and {\tt active-set} techniques perform similarly in terms of number of iterations, the {\tt so(3)} and {\tt se(3)} require much more iterations.
+This also evidences that the use of {\it Lie} algebra techniques to get unconstrained optimization problems may simplify the problem itself, but requires in general more iterations and more running time.